 Richard is a founding director.
 He started his career with a large Isle of Man firm in 1991 and was called to the Manx (Isle of Man) Bar in 1995.
-A former partner in an Isle of Man general legal practice, he set up his own firm in 2002 and merged this practice with Andrew Bridson in 2006.
+A former partner in an Isle of Man legal practice, he set up his own firm in 2002 and merged this practice with Andrew Bridson in 2006.

-In his spare time, Richard is a Director of the Isle of Man Taekwondo Association which has involved him in various areas of international sports law including advising world number 1 ranked Olympic Taekwondo player, Aaron Cook.
+Richard is former Treasurer for the Isle of Man Law Society and has sat on several committees of the Isle of Man Law Society including the Legislation and Education committees.
+He is a Notary Public.
+In his spare time, Richard is a Director of the Isle of Man Taekwondo Association which has involved him in various areas of international sports law including assisting former world number 1 ranked Olympic Taekwondo player, Aaron Cook.
+He has advised in various sports disputes.
 Richard is a 5th dan black belt and is an instructor with a local not-for-profit club.